Top 10 Penetration Testing Companies in Australia (2026)

 9. Data61 (CSIRO)

-Data61 supports specialised security testing initiatives, particularly within government and critical infrastructure.
+Data61 supports specialised, research-led security testing initiatives, particularly within government and critical infrastructure.

 10. KPMG Australia

-KPMG delivers penetration testing as part of broader risk and assurance programmes.
+KPMG delivers penetration testing as part of broader governance, risk, and assurance programmes.

 Several trends continue to shape penetration testing in Australia.
 Regulators increasingly expect evidence of testing effectiveness.
 Organisations demand remediation validation and retesting.
-Cloud, API, and identity testing continues to grow.
-At the same time, boards expect testing results to inform risk decisions.
+Cloud, API, and identity penetration testing continues to grow.
+Boards expect penetration testing outcomes to inform risk decisions.

-As a result, managed and continuous testing models continue to replace one-off engagements.
+As a result, managed and continuous penetration testing models continue to replace one-off engagements.

-For organisations seeking penetration testing that actually improves security, Australian-owned, practitioner-led providers such as CyberPulse deliver a clear advantage.
+For organisations seeking penetration testing that drives real security improvement, Australian-owned, practitioner-led providers such as CyberPulse offer a clear advantage.

 Frequently Asked Questions